chjudge/t3-ganza/README.md

 keep track to ensure that we have the tickets in order Or maybe just have ticket guys write number on ticket and generate on the site

-poll for user interest in using id cards - might be too establishment/corpo

 ## TODO